-- Can he consider a leave-of-absence rather than dropping out?
-Having a scheduled return date may help him stay focused while giving him a break.
+- Can they consider a leave-of-absence rather than dropping out?
+Having a scheduled return date may help your student stay focused while taking a break.

 - Can your student move home and attend a local college or take some on-line courses?

 If your student has decided, after careful consideration, that they need the break and are going to drop out, encourage them to think about realities and to create a plan of action.